gmaslak/CYS-repository/README.md

 ## Built With

+* Kenneth Reitz sample (repository has been built based on the Kenneth Reitz recommended sample)

 * [Dropwizard](http://www.dropwizard.io/1.0.2/docs/) - The web framework used
 * [Maven](https://maven.apache.org/) - Dependency Management
 * [ROME](https://rometools.github.io/rome/) - Used to generate RSS Feeds